stoeps13/connections-doc/source/user/communities/c_com_highlights_widgets.md

 **Attention:** Some of the widgets include options to configure them for personalization, so that the logged-in user will see content relating specifically to them.
 The personalization options are not currently supported for the Highlights widgets.
 Additionally, mobile users of the News widgets in the Highlights app cannot create content in the widgets.
 These include the News, News - Channel, News - List, News - Overview, and News - Slider widgets.

 |**Widget name**|**Description**|
-|[../../connectors/icec/cec-activity-stream.dita](../../connectors/icec/cec-activity-stream.dita)|Include activity stream content from a specified source. **Note:** If the activity stream is configured to use a Sharebox, users will not be able to enter @mentions in a post.
+|[../../connectors/icec/cec-activity-stream.dita](../../connectors/icec/cec-activity-stream.dita)|Include activity stream content from a specified source. !!! note
+    If the activity stream is configured to use a Sharebox, users will not be able to enter @mentions in a post.

 |
 |[../../connectors/icec/cec-atom\_rss.dita](../../connectors/icec/cec-atom_rss.dita)|Display RSS or ATOM feeds from external sites within that widget.|